Saving $25 seemed like a good idea at the time.

-In most cases they should waiver the fee, but it is important to be courteous throughout the conversation regardless of the outcome.
+From the comments we've received I would say that in most cases (90% of time) Amazon customer services will waiver the fee. but it is important to be courteous throughout the conversation regardless of the outcome.

 2. Alternatively, you can connect to customer service by Live Chat.
 This is especially easier to do if you have a desk job as it would allow you to message whilst working on your desktop.

 In fact, I find myself speaking to customer service more frequently this way as it saves me countless hours a year on the phone.
 Instead, I can request a live chat and continue with my work while I wait in the queue and will be notified once I receive a message.